Bye bye muddy bass

 More effective than passive absorption

-The AVAA can be more effective than a perfect absorber of its own dimension by imposing a very low impedance around it.
+The AVAA can be more effective than a perfect absorber of its own dimension by imposing a very low impedance around it and absorbing pressure up to about 1 to 1.5 m around it.

 Comparison